SamVerschueren/dev-time/readme.md

 GitHub [access token](https://github.com/settings/tokens/new).

-Can be overriden globally with the `GITHUB_TOKEN` environment variable.
+Can be set globally with the `GITHUB_TOKEN` environment variable.

 ## Related